FeatureNinjas/FeatureNinjas-Community/README.md

 # Version information (is always 1.0)
 version: 1.0

-# (optional)
+# (mandatory)
 # Feature toggle file name
-#   If this is set, contains the name of the file with the feature toggles.
-Defaults
+#   Contains the name of the file with the feature toggles.
-#   to fn-master.json in case it is not set.
 file: fn-master.json

 # (optional)